 What is a Stipulation Status Conference?

-If you have sustained a Minnesota Workers’ Compensation injury and have a pending case, then you may have received notice of a Stipulation Status Conference.
-A Stipulation Status Conference is an informal conference scheduled by the Minnesota Office of Administrative Hearings (OAH) to determine or confirm the status of a pending workers’ compensation dispute.
-Once the OAH has been notified that a workers’ compensation case has settled, the case is scheduled for a Stipulation Status Conference several weeks later.
-This is a relatively new program instituted by the Honorable Raymond Krause, and it was created to ensure that a Stipulation for Settlement is filed with the Court in a timely manner.
-Prior to this program, cases would take months to work their way through the system and award final resolution.
+A Stipulation Status Conference is an informal conference scheduled by the Minnesota Office of Administrative Hearings (OAH) to determine the status of a pending workers’ compensation dispute.
+Once the court has been notified that a workers’ compensation case has settled, the case is scheduled for a Stipulation Status Conference to ensure that a Stipulation for Settlement agreement is filed with the Court in a timely manner.
+You do not need to attend the Stipulation Status Conference.
+Your attorney will attend on your behalf.

 What is the Purpose of a Stipulation Status Conference?